FlorianWoelki/obsidian-iconize/docs/notes/icons-in-notes.md

 then select the emoji from the suggestion list.
 This also works with all your installed icon packs in your vault.

-At the moment, the icons will only be available in preview mode.
+By default, the icons will always appear in preview mode but also in the live- preview when you edit your notes:

-The following screenshot visualizes how this can look like:

 ![Icons in notes](../assets/icons-in-notes.png)